This set of Cytogenetics Multiple Choice Questions & Answers (MCQs) focuses on “Chromosomal Theory of Inheritance”.

 d) XXY with no separation

-Explanation: The non-disjunction results in production of XXY.
+Explanation: The non-disjunction results in the production of XXY.
 Then these alleles separate as X and XY respectively.
 The male progeny in this case will be XYY and the females XXY but the XXX dies due to no gene compensation.

 5. The chromosomal theory of inheritance violates which of the following laws?